-The physicians and staff of RSC realize that gay and lesbian couples often endure social challenges.
+Our physicians and staff realize that LGBTQ couples often endure social challenges.
 Some same-sex couples wanting their own families often encounter confusion and misunderstanding from others, sometimes even from medical professionals.
 RSC strives to provide a refuge from judgment and is dedicated to facilitating greater ease and comfort in your family journey.

 For lesbian couples or heterosexual couples with male-factor infertility, a sperm donor can be selected through a sperm bank or known donor.
 We help select the best sources and can help arrange for shipment and storage until treatment.

 Because of the risk of sexually transmitted diseases, especially HIV, the American Fertility Society established a series of guidelines for donor sperm in 1993.
 Sperm from carefully screened donors has already been quarantined for six months until the donor can undergo repeat testing and is found to be free of a communicable disease.

 If you are using a known donor, routine screening includes: